 1. How many employees work here?

-When the company population is fewer than 1,000 employees, it’s better (and easier) to survey everyone.
+When the company population is fewer than 1,000 employees, it’s better (and faster) to survey everyone.
 But with larger organizations, a sample is often easier to manage.
 For example, with a population of 10,000, you only need 964 responses for a statistically valid sample.

-Calculating your required sample size is easy.
+Calculating your required sample size is straightforward.
 Search “sample size calculator” on the web and you’ll be presented with a number of calculators.
 Target a confidence level of 95% and a margin of error of +3.

 2. How long is my survey?

 When fielding pulse/spot surveys—up to 5 questions—a census strategy is fine, since these quick surveys don’t place a big demand on participants or the organization.